sigurdkampevold/media_mood/index.markdown

 Finally, it is important to not mistake correlation for causation.
 For example, for the Covid effect, even though there is statistically significant evidence for the mood being drastically lower when Covid occurred, we cannot conclude that this is caused by Covid.
 There could be another variable that actually caused the mood to drop.
 To further investigate this, we could use instrumental variables to isolate the effect from Covid.

-## What have we learnt?
+## What Have We Learnt?

 So, what have we learnt about the mood in the media?

 Through the analysis we have both confirmed and rejected some of our everyday hypothesis about the mood in the media.
 Normal people are happier than politicians, celebrity magazines are generally more subjective than newspapers and the late pandemic indeed affected the media mood.
 However, if there exist something like a Friday effect making us happy towards the weekend, it is not reflected in the quotes we have worked with.
 Admittedly, women are happier than men, but unless you want to go into a detailed p-value discussion with your spouse, we recommend you not address the topic.
 The difference is after all very small.

-[comment]: #Vi har ikke funnet ut at kvinner er gladere enn menn.
-Husk å fiks det.
+[comment]: # "Vi har ikke funnet ut at kvinner er gladere enn menn.
+Husk å fiks det."

 So next time you hear a heated discussion about the mood in the media.
 Say listen, I will tell you a thing or two about mood...